Perezcope interviewed by the distinguished gentleman and collector Edmond Saran from Le Monde Edmond in January 2018

-After some research I started to notice that loads of watches had been manipulated in the past 15 years.
-This happened exactly in a time period when these watches became very popular and their prices at auctions started to increase.
-The true scale of manipulation has been kept in the dark for too long.
+After conducting an extensive research on vintage Panerai I started to notice that loads of watches had been manipulated in the past 15 years.
+This happened exactly in a time period when these watches became popular and their prices at auctions started to skyrocket.
+The true scale of manipulation remained in the dark for too long.
 The numbers of manipulated watches is alarming and is damaging the reputation and history of G. Panerai e Figlio in the long term.

-In 2011 I sold my old PAM 111 and replaced it with the new model with sandwich dial.
-Two years later i had to add the PAM 372 to my collection, the closest you can get to the original Vintage Watches in my opinion.
+In 2011, I sold my old PAM 111 and replaced it with the new model with sandwich dial.
+Two years later I added the gorgeous PAM 372 to my collection, the closest you can get to the original Vintage Watches in my opinion.

 Vintage Panerai watches were used by military forces under hardest conditions.
 We are not talking about a piece of jewelry.
 They underwent maintenance and repair.
 This is the reason why several watches have unmatching parts from other models or even from pocket watches, which had almost identical movements made by Cortebert.
 Efficiency was paramount, the watches had to fullfil their purpose as part of the equipment of military frogmen.

 These watches are the result of a unique cooperation of two magnificent Companies and their outstanding directors.
 Hans Wildsdorf and Guido/Giuseppe Panerai.
 I believe there is a true history which needs to be protected and be told.
 And there is an fictional layer to it – invented myths – which have been pulled over the true history in order to sell as many Vintage watches as possible with a maximum profit.